lilspikey/puzzler-2023/README.md

 Theoretically it could be possible to have other visitors to generate other kinds of output.

-## Known limitations
+## Notes and limitations

-* GOSUB is not implemented as it would require the JSR and RET instructions, but it seems those are no longer used by the Java Compiler.
+* GOSUB is not implemented using the JSR and RET instructions.
+It seems those are no longer used by the Java Compiler.
 It does not seem easy (possible?) to use them in the Java ASM library without a lot of work (messing with stack frames etc).
+So instead a fake approach is used whe all GOSUBs are tracked and we push an int onto the stack which the RETURN statements use with a lookup switch instruction to jump back to the correct line.
+For small numbers of GOSUB statements this should be pretty quick/small, but as the number of GOSUBs increase we will be generating more and more code for the RETURN.
 * Pairing of FOR + NEXT is done statically at compile time